Sophie-Si/final-project-joneriksophie/README.md

  >   * [toolname](link) - Short description
  > * What will be the input/output of your project?
  > * This description should be in enough detail that the TA/instructor can determine the complexity of the project and if it is sufficient for the team members to complete in the time allotted.

+* Why is it important or interesting to you?
+	- One of the things led to our decision of the project is that what we value most is the projects utility a well as its potential to be continuously improved upon
+	- Flashcards can be made to become something that is functional to the everyday college student as a great way to study for various classes
+	- Flashcards can also be extended beyond simple words.
+It can be used with images, audio, etc
+	- It can also be given a collaborative functionality so students can create and study them together
+* What languages/tools/technologies do you plan to use?
+	- C++
+	- Putty
+	- Hammer remote servers
+	- Git hub
+* What will be the input/output of your project?
+	- Input
+		+ Commands
+			+ Create flashcard
+			+ Add definition
+			+ Add word
+		+ Words
+		+ Definitions
+		+ Navigation
+		+ Search
+	- Output
+		+ Flash Card Sides
+		+ Folders

  > ## Phase II
  > In addition to completing the "Class Diagram" section below, you will need to